-- 7. At least 117 units of EAS courses not including those used to satisfy requirements 3, 4, and 5 above.
+- 8. At least 117 units of EAS courses not including those used to satisfy requirements 3, 4, and 5 above.
 Concentrations marked with a dagger (†) in the list below include sufficient EAS courses to automatically satisfy this requirement; concentrations marked with an asterisk (), and also the customized schedule given in 6 b, do not do so, in which case students will have to select sufficient additional EAS courses to bring the total to 117 units.
-Courses in ChE count toward this requirement. - 8.
-All concentrations and the customized schedule of requirements described in 6 b shall include a major design experience. - 9.
-Passing grades must be earned in at least 486 units, including those listed in requirements 1-8 above.
+Courses in ChE count toward this requirement. - 9.
+All concentrations and the customized schedule of requirements described in 6 b shall include a major design experience. - 10.Passing grades must be earned in at least 486 units, including those listed in requirements 1-8 above.

-Discipline Concentration Requirements (to satisfy requirements 6 a and 8 above)
+Discipline Concentration Requirements (to satisfy requirements

-Computation and Neural Systems
+6 a and 8 above) Computation and Neural Systems

-CNŚ 100, Bi/CNS 150, ČNS/Bi/Ph/CS 187, CNS/Bi/EE/CS 186, CNS/CS/EE 188 (or IST 4), EE 111, CDS 101, Bi 8 (or Bi 9).
-CS 2 is required in addition to CS 1 for the CNS concentration.
+CNS 100, Bi/CNS/NB 150, CNS/Bi/Ph/CS/NB 187, CNS/Bi/EE/CS/NB 186, CNS/CS/EE 188 (or IST 4), EE 111, CDS 101, Bi 8 (or Bi 9) Ph 2 abc, Ma 2, Ma 3 and CS 2 is required in addition to CS 1 for the CNS concentration.
 In addition, the laboratory course Bi/CNS 162 is required.
-The project for CNS/Bi/EE/CS 186 shall be organized as a design project drawing on the ensemble of CNS disciplines.
+The project for CNS/Bi/EE/CS/NB 186 shall be organized as a design project drawing on the ensemble of CNS disciplines.